papyrusglobal/papyrus-doc-network/doc/api/api-bios.rst

 BIOS Addresses
 --------------

-To track the current address of the Bios contract, there is a [Versioner](Versioner.sol) contract located at fixed address `0x0000000000000000000000000000000000000022`.
+To track the current address of the Bios contract, there is a `Versioner <https://github.com/papyrusglobal/papyrus/blob/master/papyrus-stuff/contracts/Versioner.sol>`_ contract located at fixed address :code:`0x0000000000000000000000000000000000000022`.
 To query it for the Bios contract address, use `bios` public method.
 Here is an example in javascript:

 .. code-block:: javascript